Chef Clive’s Favorite Tomato Recipe: Gazpacho

 Preparation is the same as above.

-Discover more Andalusia recipes to make at home by going on a cooking vacation with Chef Clive!
+Discover more Andalusia recipes to make at home by going on a Spain food tour with Chef Clive!